 Life and Leadership Coaching- I was certified as Professional Leadership Coach in 2000 from the Coaches Training Institute.
 The beauty of this work is that it is a health model that emphasizes vision, core values and life purpose.

-Yoga and Martial Arts - 15 years of Kung-Fu and Tai Chi and 2 plus decades in the various yoga disciplines has been the true North for pointing me toward the integration of body-mind- spirit.
-Mindfulness Yoga and Meditation Training has brought together for me, the various pieces, into a "well-being" practice.
+Yoga and Martial Arts - 10 years of martial arts training and 3 plus decades in the various yoga disciplines has been the true North for pointing me toward the integration of body-mind- spirit.
+Mindfulness Yoga and Meditation Training has brought together for me the various pieces that make up a "well-being" practice.